Focal segmental glomerulosclerosis care at Mayo Clinic

 - Dialysis.
 Mayo Clinic offers state-of-the-art dialysis treatment, including the option for in-home dialysis.

 - Kidney transplant.
 All three Mayo Clinic campuses offer kidney transplants through the Kidney Transplant Program.
-Mayo Clinic has performed thousands of kidney transplants with excellent results.
+Mayo Clinic has performed more than 10,000 kidney transplants with excellent results.

 Read more about nephrotic syndrome.

 Advanced diagnosis and treatment